Which type of crime can I get compensation for?

 Can I get compensation if I’m a relative or dependant of a victim who has died as a result of a crime?
 Which relatives or dependants can get compensation?

-Dependants of a victim who has died as a result of a violent crime may apply for an award under the Scheme.
-The definition of a dependant is set out in section 47 – (1), as amended, of the Civil Liabilities Act 1961.
+Dependents of a victim who has died as a result of a violent crime may apply for an award under the Scheme.
+The definition of a dependent is set out in section 47 (1), of the Civil Liability Act 1961, as amended.

-Paragraph 47 (1) of the Civil Liabilities Act 1961, as amended, provides that a dependant means, in respect of a dependant person whose death is caused by a wrongful act –
+This provides that a dependent means, in respect of a dependent person whose death is caused by a wrongful act –

-(a) a spouse, civil partner within the meaning of the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010, parent, grandparent, step-parent, child, grandchild, step-child, brother, sister, half-brother or half-sister of the deceased.
+- a spouse, civil partner within the meaning of the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010, parent, grandparent, step-parent, child, grandchild, step-child, brother, sister, half-brother or half-sister of the deceased

-(b) a person whose marriage to the deceased has been dissolved by a decree of divorce that was granted under the Family Law (Divorce) Act or under the law of a country or jurisdiction other than the State and is recognised in the State, or
+- a person whose marriage to the deceased has been dissolved by a decree of divorce that was granted under the Family Law (Divorce) Act, 1996 or under the law of a country or jurisdiction other than the State and is recognised in the State,

-(c) a person who was not married to the deceased but who, until the date of the deceased’s death, had been living with the deceased as husband or wife for a continuous period of not less than three years, who has suffered injury or mental distress as a result of the death.
+- a person who was not married to or a civil partner of the deceased but who, until the date of the deceased’s death, had been living with the deceased as the deceased ’s cohabitant within the meaning of section 172 of the Civil Partnership and Certain Rights and Obligations of Cohabitants Act, 2010 for a continuous period of not less than three years,

 ‘wrongful act’ includes a crime.”